 TAVR

-In April 2014, Saint Agnes Medical Center's expert team of cardiothoracic surgeons and interventional cardiologists performed the Valley’s first Transcatheter Aortic Valve Replacement (TAVR), a nonsurgical treatment option for intermediate- and high-risk patients suffering from severe aortic stenosis.
-Since then, our heart team has given new hope and the promise of an improved quality of life to more patients than any other area hospital – and the numbers continue to grow.
+In April 2014, Saint Agnes Medical Center's expert team of cardiothoracic surgeons and interventional cardiologists performed the Valley's first Transcatheter Aortic Valve Replacement, a nonsurgical treatment option for intermediate- and high-risk patients living with severe aortic stenosis.
+Since then, our heart team has given new hope and the promise of an improved quality of life to more patients than any other area hospital—and the numbers continue to grow.

-TAVR is short for Transcatheter Aortic Valve Replacement, a minimally invasive procedure that allows the heart valve to be replaced without the need for open chest surgery.
-Our specially trained team of interventional cardiologists and cardiothoracic surgeons uses a balloon catheter, inserted through a small incision in the leg or under the clavicle, to place a new valve within the diseased aortic valve.
+Transcatheter Aortic Valve Replacement (or, TAVR) is a minimally-invasive procedure that allows the heart valve to be replaced without the need for open chest surgery.
+Our specially-trained team of interventional cardiologists and cardiothoracic surgeons uses a balloon catheter, inserted through a small incision in the leg or under the clavicle, to place a new valve within the diseased aortic valve.

 Benefits of TAVR

 Patients who undergo TAVR have greater stamina, are able to be more physically active, and enjoy improved cardiovascular health.
-What’s more, patients leave the hospital within 2-3 days and their recovery after TAVR takes just a few weeks, rather than the months associated with traditional heart surgery.
+Patient also leave the hospital within 2-3 days after surgery and their recovery takes just a few weeks—opposed to the months of recovery associated with traditional heart surgery.

-TAVR is available for all symptomatic aortic stenosis patients, including those at low risk for complications from open heart surgery.
+TAVR is available for all patients with symptomatic aortic stenosis, including those at low risk for complications from open heart surgery.

 - Heart palpitations